Empowering Success

 You never have to struggle alone at Central State.
 From day one, we help you adjust to college and stay on track for success.
 A team of advisers — including students who’ve been there, done that — work with you to handle not just academic challenges but also the emotional and social demands of college life.

 Central State’s co-op program gives you a head start on a career.
-If you’re eligible, you can take on a part-time co-op job in your field or alternate full-time work with full-time study.
-Either way, you’ll get a chance to build your résumé, earn money and expand your skills.
+If eligible, you can take on a part-time co-op job in your field or alternate full-time work with full-time study.
+Either way, you will get a chance to build your resume, earn money, and expand your skills.

 How It Started.
 How It’s Going.